 Organic gardeners favor it above all others: fermented comfrey tea is one of the most effective organic fertilizers for gardens and vegetable plots.

-It also works as a parasite repellent and compost activator.
+This liquid manure also works as a parasite repellent and compost activator.

 For fertilizer that would contain higher nitrogen levels, you may use fermented stinging nettle tea.